 The CEABF is funded by Employer and Member Contributions.
 The County levies a tax annually equal to the total amount of contributions made by the members in the calendar year 2 years prior to the year of the levy, multiplied by 1.54.
 This funding mechanism is insufficient to meet the needs of the CEABF.
-We project that the CEABF will become insolvent in 2040.
-We recommend that a funding policy be legislated that is sufficient to pay the Normal Costs of active Plan members, Plan expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of payroll (or salary) over a period no longer than 30 years.
+We project that the CEABF will become insolvent in 2054.
+We recommend that a funding policy be legislated that is sufficient to pay the Normal Costs of active Fund members, Fund expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of payroll (or salary) over a period no longer than 30 years.

-The economic and demographic assumptions used in the valuation were adopted by the Board and first reflected in the December 31, 2017 valuation.
-The Board's established practice is to review the experience of the CEABF at least once every five years to determine if any changes to the valuation assumptions are warranted.
-The assumptions used in the valuation are based on recommendations made and approved by the Board as part of an Experience Study covering plan years from January 1, 2013 through December 31, 2016.
-A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in Section 6 beginning on page 37.
+The economic and demographic assumptions used in the valuation were adopted by the Board and first reflected in the December 31, 2021 valuation.
+The Board's recent practice is to review the experience of the CEABF every four years to determine if any changes to the valuation assumptions are warranted.
+The assumptions used in the valuation are based on recommendations made and approved by the Board as part of an Experience Study covering plan years from January 1, 2017 through December 31, 2020.
+We recommend performing an Experience Study covering plan years from January 1, 2021 through December 31, 2024 to compare economic and demographic experience against the actuarial assumptions used in the valuation.
+The implementation of updated assumptions would occur during the December 31, 2025 valuation.
+A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in Appendix C beginning on page 48.

-Actuarial computations presented in this report are for purposes of determining the actuarial contribution rates for funding the System based on the Board's funding policy report and all supporting schedules to meet the parameters and requirements for disclosure of Governmental Accounting Standards Board (GASB) Statement No. 67 and No. 68.
-The calculations in the enclosed report have been made on a basis consistent with our understanding of the System's funding requirements and goals.
+Actuarial computations presented in this report are for purposes of determining the actuarial contribution rates for funding the Fund based on the Board's funding policy report and all supporting schedules to meet the parameters and requirements for disclosure of Governmental Accounting Standards Board (GASB) Statement No. 67 and No. 68.
+The calculations in the enclosed report have been made on a basis consistent with our understanding of the Fund's funding requirements and goals.
 Determinations for purposes other than meeting these requirements may be significantly different from the results contained in this report.
 Accordingly, additional determinations may be needed for other purposes.